otterscan/otterscan/README.md

 ### Install Erigon

-You will need an Erigon installation with Otterscan patches.
+You will need an Erigon executing node (`erigon`).
+Also you will need Erigon RPC daemon (`rpcdaemon`) with Otterscan patches.
 Since setting up an Erigon environment itself can take some work, make sure to follow their instructions and have a working archive node before continuing.

 My personal experience: at the moment of this writing (~block 12,700,000), setting up an archive node takes over 5-6 days and ~1.3 TB of SSD.